anhminhbo/PracticingLeetCode/README.md

 # PracticingLeetCode
-This is the place where I store the process when I doing Leetcode.
+This is the place where I store the process when I did Leetcode.